dzmitry-lahoda-awesome/awesome-fsharp-projectional-coding/README.md

 You are tasked to create microservice wich aggregates data from SQL native and JSON native databases.
 And provide web api.

-## Possible steps:
+## Possible steps

-- Create and push SQL scripts into repo you created in database client.
+- Create and push SQL scripts into repo you created in database client
-- Create JSON scripts you used to run agains JSON database.
+- Create JSON scripts you used to run agains JSON database
 - Write definion of OpenAPI
 - Validate all these with parties (Data Engineers for queries and frontend developers for API)
-- Template original quries (any custom templating will work fine)
+- Template original queries (any custom templating will work fine)
 - Generate F# stubs-types-entries
 - Code wiring logic
 - Write tests in Gherking language